medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting/_partial_upgrade_service.md

     ```

 {{% alert title="Note" %}}
 Upgrading the CHT Upgrade Service will not cause a new CHT version to be installed.
-The CHT Core and CouchDB contains are not affected.
+The CHT Core and CouchDB containers are not affected.
 {{% /alert %}}

 Follow the [Product Releases channel](https://forum.communityhealthtoolkit.org/c/product/releases/26) on the CHT forum to stay informed about new releases and upgrades.